Julian Cole, Master Of Advertising Strategy From Planning Dirty Academy

 Julian Cole: 19:43

-I think what I’ve realized with time is for strategists, it is so common because with strategy, firstly, it’s subjective, it’s not analytics.
+I think what I’ve realized with time is for strategists, it is so common because with advertising strategy, firstly, it’s subjective, it’s not analytics.
 There’s a leap that you have to make.
 You know, you can read as much data as you want, but there is going to be a leap that you have to make.
 And so the first thing is it’s subjective.
 The second thing about it is it’s closer to trade than a profession.
 So in a trade, you learn through an apprenticeship with a profession, you usually get certified and then you’ll let out, you know, like an accountant, you do your CFA or you sit at the bar.

-So you learn on the job with strategy.
+So you learn on the job with advertising strategy.
 The problem is, you’re only learning from the people around you.
 So when I was at BBH, the four walls there, amazing chance to grow before that maybe not as great or as learning off the people I could.
-So they are the two drawbacks and then you’re always walking in because you’ve never been given the strategy one on one on your first day, you’re learning from picking things up.
-And the problem is that when your managers or strategy directors get up to the next level, the loop continues because then you’re a young strategist, they’ll hire a young strategist and they’ll ask, how do you do strategy?
+So they are the two drawbacks and then you’re always walking in because you’ve never been given the advertising strategy one on one on your first day, you’re learning from picking things up.
+And the problem is that when your managers or advertising strategy directors get up to the next level, the loop continues because then you’re a young strategist, they’ll hire a young strategist and they’ll ask, how do you do advertising strategy?

 It’s like, you just got to trust your gut or, you know, you learn it on the job.
 Just trust me.
 That’s horrible advice.
 Like no one wants that advice when you’re young, like, learn it on the job.
 That’s going to lead to some sleepless nights and fearing that I’m going to get fired at any moment.
 So I think the only way that you get around that is two things to understand the theory and then practice it and get feedback on that practice.

 And it’s actually the reason that I left agencies and have started my own thing, which is planning dirty academy because I realized there’s this gap.
 We can’t, you know, no one is teaching this next generation of strategists and everyone is dealing with this imposter syndrome.
-So if you want strategy confidence, and to be able to walk into any room and feel like I am going to add value here, you need to understand the theory, which is what I teach and then be able to practice it and learn and get feedback on that, which is what the academy does.
+So if you want advertising strategy confidence, and to be able to walk into any room and feel like I am going to add value here, you need to understand the theory, which is what I teach and then be able to practice it and learn and get feedback on that, which is what the academy does.

 Josh Strawczynski: 22:06